ClockwiseSoftware/deploy-notify-slack/README.md

 - CHANGELOG_PATH - path of your deployed version details file (`changelog` by default as well as we assume that the package installed locally, so this option is required if the package installed globally)
 - COLOR - ('#7f8583' by default) left bar notification color.
 Should be hex color code without `#` symbol
 - EMOJI - (':rocket:' by default) emoji to be displayed in the notification title
+- MAX_BLOCKS - (5 by default) maximum amount of large blocks(2500 symbols) available in slack message.
+If your changelog is bigger than this value it will be truncated.

 > version details file is a Markdown file having the name like `${STAGE}-v${VERSION}.md`.
 >